jmcrumb/SecureAddressBook/README.md

 ### To Debug
 - DisplayAuditLog.java (The command is not implemented... just writes 'TEST LOG')
 - GetRecord.java (Now causes a "User Database Failed to Write!" after two ADR commands)
+- AddressDatabase.java (I think the merge went bad...
+Now has a number of compiler errors, including no decrypt lambda)

 ### Bug-Free